HubSpot/Singularity/Docs/reference/api.md

 - - -
 #### **PUT** `/api/requests/request/{requestId}/instances`

-Scale the number of instances for a specific request.
+Scale the number of instances up or down for a specific Request

 ###### Parameters